cryptoinsomnia/prisma-api/README.md

 Which means, run a GraphQL (public API) Server on localhost, and use the staging instance as a private API and database.

-If you make changes to the database layer in `types.graphql` you will have to run:
+If you make changes to the database layer in `datamodel.graphql` you will have to run:
 ```
 $ yarn deploy-db-stage
 ```